 Our primary role as arts educators is to empower personal artistry in our students.
 In turn, our students become a creative community who learn to respect each other’s personal uniqueness and their contribution to the artistic whole.
 As ensemble artists, they become an integral part of the legacy at Hathaway Brown and the community at large.
 We believe in the power of the arts to change a heart, connect a community, bring meaning to life, and be an agent of change.

-For all students, with or without experience on the stage, the goal of Acting is to provide a knowledge base of all aspects of the theatre—performance, improvisation, theatre games, stage directions, acting techniques, costumes, basics of technical theatre (lighting, set, sound), theatre history, use of voice and body.
-Students will take field trips to several productions in the area during the year.
-The year will culminate in a presentation of skills learned.
-For students who have experience (from the Middle School program or other programs), the course will enlarge their sense of the whole, sharpen their skills, and challenge them in areas not covered by their previous experiences.
+This course is for all students, with or without experience on the stage.
+The goal of Acting is to provide a knowledge base of all aspects of the theatre—performance, improvisation, theatre games, stage directions, acting techniques, costumes, dramatic structure, theatre history, and use of voice and body.
+Students will take field trips to see professional plays performed in the Cleveland area.
+The course culminates with a final performance in the Black Box at the end of the school year to share skills learned.
+For students who have previous acting experience (from the Middle School program or other programs), the course will build and sharpen their skills, and challenge them in areas not covered by their previous experiences.
 Every student interested in the theatre program will be required to enroll in this course in order to take other courses.

 ½ credit, full-year.

 This course is designed to develop spontaneity in the actor.
-Using the skills acquired in Acting, the student will explore the human condition from a humorous perspective by creating situations, characters, movement, and dialogue on their feet.
+Using the techniques acquired in Acting, the student will explore the human condition from a humorous perspective by creating situations, characters, movement, and dialogue.
 Each will create her own fictional character.
 We will focus on the body, proper alignment, flexibility, and relaxation to inform character choices.
 Masks will be used to further enhance movement, and the Commedia dell’Arte form will be used as a springboard for scenarios, character development, and for playing comedy.
 This course may be taken multiple times.

 Black Box Ensemble

-This course is designed for the advanced student.
-In order to further illuminate the sense of the individual actor within the group—as the character within the play—we will use an ensemble approach to develop the specific tools needed to create individual skills within the group.
+This course is designed for the advanced student to further explore the art of developing a character.
 Students will workshop and perform scenes and monologues using Chekhov, Stansilavski, Hagen, and Meisner techniques.
-Exercises and improv games will be based on these techniques.
-Scene and character analysis will be explored on a more advanced level than in the Acting course.
-Directing will be a large component of BBE—each member will direct a student-written play in the Student Playwriting Festival.
-Field trips to productions in the area, and a performance in the Black Box will occur during the year.
+Exercises and improv games are based on these techniques.
+Scene and character analysis are explored on a more deeper level than in the Acting course.
+Learning to direct is a large component of BBE—each member of the ensemble will direct a student-written play in the Student Playwriting Festival.
+Field trips to play productions in the area and a performance in the Black Box will occur during the year.
 This course may be taken more than once.

 1 credit, full-year.
 Prerequisite: Acting or by invitation only (student may be asked to audition).